Skip to main content

 Technical

-• Custom JavaScript condition: You can define a custom JavaScript function that returns true or false to determine whether a visitor is includes in an experiment.
+• Custom JS: You can define a custom JavaScript function that returns true or false to determine whether Kameleoon includes a visitor in an experiment.
 There are three available options:

-• Check condition immediately: The function executes as soon as possible and continues running until a decision is made.
+• Run the condition in loop until it returns True, False or Timeout: The function executes as soon as possible and continues running until a decision is made.
 It runs every 75 milliseconds before DOM Ready, then every 250 milliseconds after DOM Ready.
 To stop the execution, return true to target the visitor or return false to exclude them.
 For example:

 if (window.dataLayer && window.dataLayer.some(layer => layer.pageType === "homepage")) return true; if (window.dataLayer && window.dataLayer.some(layer => layer.pageType !== "homepage")) return false;